TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 **Idea:**
 - Try all numbers from 1 to M and compute i^N.
-- If match â†’ return i.
+- If match → return i.

 **Steps:**
 - Loop i from 1 to M